 - Critical illnesses brought about by a pre-existing medical condition will not be covered under the CI plan.
 Therefore, be honest about your medical condition when purchasing a Critical Illness Cover.

 Critical Illness Cover offers tax benefits up to Rs.25,000 for individuals below 60 years of age under Section 80D of the Income Tax Act, 1961.
 For individuals aged 60 and above, the tax benefit is up to Rs.30,000.

 Why do you need Critical Illness Cover?

 Basically, a Critical Illness Cover gives you peace of mind and much needed financial protection in your hour of need.
-As it doesn't cover hospitalization costs of other illnesses, you can also look into getting an indemnity plan.
-In conclusion, adequate health cover is required to get timely health care services and remain financially sound in the current medical climate.
+As it doesn't cover hospitalisation costs of other illnesses, you can also look into getting an indemnity plan.
+In conclusion, adequate health cover is required to get timely healthcare services and remain financially sound in the current medical climate.